 Receiving an email not phrased along an expected line of politeness resulted in greater irritation and a lower desire to do business with the sender.
 Similar results were found within individuals who had differing standards of business etiquette.

 Fix: Get friendly up front.
 “Based on our research, we found that using friendly statements at the beginning of an email and placing your reasoning before the request was perceived as more polite, and people had a greater desire to do business with the email's sender,” Richard says.

 7. You’re spending too much time on email.

 Americans spend 7.4 hours per weekday reading and responding to email, 3.3 hours of which is personal.
 Last year, a separate study by technology market research firm Radicati found that workers receive an average of 121 emails a day.

 Many people respond to emails or may feel pressure to respond to emails as they arrive, yet the costs of multitasking have been shown to decrease efficiency and even IQ points, according to one University of London study.

 If you use Gmail, an add-on called Inbox Pause can remove the distracting trigger of a new email by freezing the flow of incoming messages for a time period of your choosing.
-When you get around to dealing with it, take this simple mantra from Google executive chairman Eric Schmidt: last in, first out.
+When you get around to dealing with it, take this simple mantra from Alphabet executive chairman Eric Schmidt: last in, first out.
 Deal with the most recent emails first.
 Older emails may contain outdated information or already have been dealt with.